crcn/tandem-old/src/@tandem/sandbox/README.md

   FileCacheItem,
   LocalFileSystem,
   LocalFileResolver,
-  BundlerDependency,
+  BundlerProvider,
   ISyntheticObject,
-  FileEditorDependency,
+  FileEditorProvider,
-  FileSystemDependency,
+  FileSystemProvider,
-  FileResolverDependency,
+  FileResolverProvider,
-  BundlerLoaderFactoryDependency,
+  BundlerLoaderFactoryProvider,
-  ContentEditorFactoryDependency,
+  ContentEditorFactoryProvider,
 } from "@tandem/sandbox";

-const deps = new Dependencies( new BundlerDependency(), new FileEditorDependency(), new FileSystemDependency(new LocalFileSystem()), new FileResolverDependency(new LocalFileResolver()), new BundlerLoaderFactoryDependency("text/css", CSSBundleLoader), new ContentEditorFactoryDependency("text/css", CSSContentEditor), );
+const deps = new Dependencies( new BundlerProvider(), new FileEditorProvider(), new FileSystemProvider(new LocalFileSystem()), new FileResolverProvider(new LocalFileResolver()), new BundlerLoaderFactoryProvider("text/css", CSSBundleLoader), new ContentEditorFactoryProvider("text/css", CSSContentEditor), );

-// fetch the bundler singleton const bundler: Bundler = BundlerDependency.getInstance(deps);
+// fetch the bundler singleton const bundler: Bundler = BundlerProvider.getInstance(deps);

 const sandbox = new Sandbox(deps, function createGlobal() {